dima-leveret/front-end-recruitment-test/README.md

 # Explanation
-The solution to task 1 looks like very simple because I decided not to wrist time on it and concentrate on the rest of the tasks.
+The solution to task 1 looks like very simple because I decided not to waste the time on it and concentrate on the rest of the tasks.

 I decided to combine HTML attributes validation with JS validation.
 I understand that it would be better to do the JS validation only to be able to manipulate the state of the data.